manshri/TeluguUtilities/README.md

 After that you can simply import desired methods.

 For example:
-	**importing tokenizer**
 ```
-	from TeluguUtilities.TeluguTokenizer import tokenizer as t
+	>>> from TeluguUtilities.TeluguTokenizer import tokenizer as t
 ```